siyuan-note/user-guide-en_US/General Operations/Import and Export.md

 The converted Markdown file uses kramdown syntax.
 For details, please see ((20200924095851-u5jmzr3 "Storage format")).
 {: id="20210120155800-cbl4zau"}

-Right-click and select "Import" after selecting a folder on the file tree, and you can choose to import a folder or a single file in the secondary menu.
-{: id="20210120155800-7h05x9e"}

 ## Export
 {: id="20201229152405-vlhitro"}